espeak-ng/espeak-ng/README.md

 1.  a functional autotools system (`make`, `autoconf`, `automake`, `libtool` and `pkg-config`);
+2.  a functional c compiler that supports C11;
-2.  a functional c++ compiler;
+3.  a functional c++ compiler;
-3.  wxWidgets development libraries (needed to build and run espeakedit to compile the phoneme data).
+4.  wxWidgets development libraries (needed to build and run espeakedit to compile the phoneme data).

 Optionally, you need: